 get liability insurance (if you need it)

 If you’re providing your own alcohol, you’re likely not going to be covered by your caterer’s liquor liability policy.
 No one likes to think or talk about the potential for alcohol-related incidents, especially not at a wedding.
 However, if you’re serving people drinks and something awful happens, sadly, you could be on the line.
 If someone crashes a car, falls off a balcony, or damages the property, or if that underage third cousin sneaks some drinks and gets sick, etc., the hosts could be held liable.
 It’s terrible to think about it, but even worse to get sued.
 If the couple or parents are homeowners, they can usually put a rider on their homeowner’s policy for the event.
 Otherwise, there are tons of insurance companies that specialize in event insurance.
-(And an APW note: plenty of people… cough… on staff… have served booze at their wedding without insurance.
-But we’re not saying it’s the best practice.)
+(And note: plenty of people on staff have served booze at their wedding without insurance.
+But do as we say here, not as we did.)

 know your dram laws and state liquor laws